12/10/2020 | 8 Interesting Bed Bugs Facts You Didn't Already Know

-We all know about bed bugs.
-They’re small, brown, oval-shaped insects that like snuggling up in linens and sucking any blood they can find.
-They’re a huge problem for many businesses from retail to hospitality and beyond.
-They don’t fly, they love fabric, females lay hundreds of eggs, and they’re incredibly annoying.
-That about covers the basics, right?
+Bed bugs—they’re small, brown, oval-shaped insects that like to snuggle up in linens and suck blood.
+They’re a big problem for many businesses.
+They don’t fly, they lay hundreds of eggs, and they’re incredibly annoying.
+That covers bed bug basics… right?

 Bed bug eggs are only 1 millimeter long.
-That’s about the size of two grains of salt.
-A single female bed bug lays eggs every single day and lay up to 500 in a single lifetime.
-That means a single pregnant bug can wreak a lot of havoc, and all over a tiny surface area.
+That’s about the size of a pinhead.
+A single female bed bug lays eggs every single day and lays up to 500 in a single lifetime, which is why a single pregnant bug can wreak havoc quickly.

-Bed bugs can ingest seven times their own body weight in blood.
+2. Bed bugs can ingest seven times their own body weight in blood

 That’s equivalent to an average adult male holding 120 gallons of liquid in his stomach at once.
 Yowza.

-The researcher has been working on developing pheromone traps for catching the pesky pests for many years.
-She uses herself as a test subject, allowing bed bugs to feed on her at regular intervals.
+Researcher, Regina Gries, has been working on developing pheromone traps for catching these pesky pests for many years.
+Surprisingly, she uses herself as a test subject, allowing bed bugs to feed on her at regular intervals.
 Now that’s devotion.

-Bed bugs can live in just about any environment.
+4. Bed bugs can live in just about any environment

 Bed bugs aren’t capable of creative problem solving, but they do rely on very strong instincts.
 These instincts allow them to resist the allure of food during the daytime when their prey could spot them.